 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation MySQL Server on a Debian 10 (Buster) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install MySQL Server on Debian 10 Buster

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 MySQL team provides official MySQL PPA for Debian.
-You can download and install the package on your Debian system, which will add PPA file to your system:
+You can download and install the package on your Debian system, which will add a PPA file to your system:

 The package installer will prompt you to select the MySQL repository.
 Based on your selection, the installer will configure repositories to receive the appropriate version of MySQL.

 Then, update the package list with and install the MySQL server package by running:

 Once complete, you can verify MySQL is installed by running the below command:

 sudo systemctl status mysql sudo systemctl start mysql sudo systemctl status mysql

 After the installation of MySQL is complete, you may need to secure your new MySQL.
 By default, MySQL is not hardened.
 You can secure MySQL using the